Do you want to enable maintenance mode for WooCommerce without affecting other parts of your WordPress website?

 You can also move blocks around the page using drag and drop.

-Simply continue adding blocks to your layout, and then customizing them using the settings in the left-hand menu.
+Simply continue adding blocks to your layout and then customizing them using the settings in the left-hand menu.

-For example, if you are using RafflePress, then you might create a WooCommerce giveaway and then promote it on your maintenance mode page.
+For example, if you are using RafflePress, then you might create a WooCommerce coupon giveaway and then promote it on your maintenance mode page.

 For more information, please see our guide on how to run a contest in WordPress.